 - TV streaming media players: Apple TV (4th gen and up, 5th gen and up for 4K), Amazon Fire TV (2nd gen and up, 1st gen for Cube), Chromecast (2nd gen and up), Roku (most models)

 - Smart TVs: Samsung TV (2017 and 2018 models), Android TV (4.4 and up), Roku TV (7000X), Mi TV, Amazon Fire TV Edition smart TV (2nd gen and up), Chromecast Built-in TV

 - Mobile devices and tablets: Android (5.0 and up), iOS (10 and up), Amazon Fire (tablets)

 - Desktop browsers: Chrome and Safari recommended

-According to AT&T, its AT&T TV Now service has over 40,000 titles in its on-demand library.
+According to AT&T, its AT&T TV service has 40,000 to 55,000+ titles in its on-demand library, depending on the package you choose.
 Some of that is thanks to the 72-hour rewind feature, which keeps broadcasts from its channels available to users for 3 days after they air.